Bill Gates Says He's Sorry About Control-Alt-Delete - Slashdot

 What to do?
 Well if they had the user press a key combination that applications couldn't detect to log in, or even a key combination that would result in a different action if they were already logged in, a fake application would not be able to detect this keypress and spoof the actual login screen.
 Guess what, an existing key combination fit this criteria.
 They could have invented a new combination, of course, but chances are a legacy application might use this combination as a hotkey, and reserving it for login user would break that application.

-Re:Compatibility Addendum (Score:3)
+Re:Compatibility Addendum (Score:4, Informative)

 Re: (Score:2)